cvxpy/cvxpy/PROCEDURES.md

 If this file has changed between versions, the old patch will fail to apply and will need to be rebased.

 ## Creating a release on GitHub
 Go to the [Releases](https://github.com/cvxpy/cvxpy/releases) tab and click "Draft a new release".
 Select the previously created tag and write release notes.
 For minor releases, this includes a summary of new features and deprecations.
 Additionally, we mention the PRs contained in the release and their contributors.
-Take care to select the "set as the latest release" only for minor releases or patches ot the most recent major release.
+Take care to select the "set as the latest release" only for minor releases or patches to the most recent major release.

 ## Deploying updated documentation to gh-pages